Rack Configuration

 sp_client_id

-The IdP ID that uniquely identifies the Oxide client; it may be labeled as service provider, app, or audience.
+The IdP ID that uniquely identifies the Oxide client; it may be labeled as service provider, application, audience, and so on.

 acs_url

-The single sign-on URL, the Oxide Console endpoint registered with the identity provider for responses and assertions.
+The Oxide Console login endpoint registered with the identity provider for responses and assertions.

 https://it-ops.sys.oxide.acme.com/login/it-ops/saml/okta